Illustration

 Monica Hernandez-Santiago

-In addition to being licensed to practice law by the Supreme Court of Puerto Rico, Mónica is a Certified Mediator by the same Court and a Certified Legal Project Practitioner by the International Institute of Legal Project Management in Australia.
+Mónica is licensed to practice law by the Supreme Court of Puerto Rico and holds certifications as a Mediator from the same Court and as a Legal Project Practitioner from the International Institute of Legal Project Management in Australia.
+Fluent in Spanish and English, with working knowledge of Portuguese, she brings cultural fluency and cross-disciplinary expertise to every engagement.